Take Sildenafil to treat erectile dysfunction

 Sildenafil is a well known medicine for treating erectile dysfunction (ED).
 Sildenafil is also the generic (unbranded) name for Viagra, and it contains the same active ingredient (sildenafil citrate) but it’s just as effective and cheaper.

-Simply complete our brief medical questionnaire and a ZAVA doctor will then check to see if treatment is right for you.
-They will then issue your prescription to a local pharmacy in Ireland or your home address.
+Simply complete our brief medical questionnaire, and a ZAVA doctor will then check to see if the treatment is right for you.
+They will then issue your prescription to a local pharmacy in Ireland, or you can choose to have your medication delivered directly to your door.

 What is Sildenafil?